nevil2/cams-website/src/lib/content/digitalguide.md

 ## New Route Site

-A separate SMC site was created to enable public access to the new routes submissions (about 9500 routes).
+A separate application enables public access to the routes information.

-The [frontend](https://www.smc.org.uk/climbs/newroutes) has been integrated into the SMC website.
+This is typically embeded within a club website and is used to publish information on all routes not in current guidebooks.
+For the SMC, this is about 9500 routes.

+The Alpine Club use it to provide full access to Alpine route information to members.

 </div>
 </div>